NixonTX/Credit-Risk-Predictor-using-ML/README.md

 ---

 ## Project Overview
-This project is a **Machine Learning-based Loan Approval Prediction System**.
+This project is a **Machine Learning based Loan Approval Prediction System**.
 It predicts whether a loan application should be approved or rejected based on various features such as income, loan amount, CIBIL score, and asset values.
 The system consists of:
 - A **Flask backend** that serves the machine learning model and provides a REST API.
 - A **React frontend** that allows users to input data and view the prediction results.